UniOfGreenwich/ELEE1146_Exercises/content/Introduction.md

 You have the ability to change the theme of the mdBook by clicking the `Change Theme` icon on the top left mdBook.
 Additionally, there is a toggle for the table of content, and a search tool.

-The mdBook accessed outside of blackboard here; [https://cccu-uk.github.io/U10793_FCC_Labs](https://cccu-uk.github.io/U10793_FCC_Labs), and is mobile and tablet friendly.
+The mdBook accessed outside of Moodle here; [https://compeng0001.github.io/ELEE1149-COMP1836_Exercises/](https://compeng0001.github.io/ELEE1149-COMP1836_Exercises/), and is mobile and tablet friendly.

 ## Issues